Melbourne protest organisers fined by cops

 No further fines will be issued over the protest, Victoria Police says.

-“As part of the post-event investigation, police considered a range of factors in relation to further enforcement activity but we have ultimately determined this to be the appropriate outcome,” the force said in a statement.

-Ms Mikakos has ruled out naming a man in his 30s who tested positive for COVID-19 after attending Saturday’s rally wearing a mask and with no symptoms.
+Victorian Health Minister Jenny Mikakos has ruled out naming a man in his 30s who tested positive for COVID-19 after attending the rally wearing a mask and with no symptoms.

 Doing so would breach the state’s Health Records Act and could also act as a deterrent to people getting tested, the minister said.